Tom Wills: Cullin-la-ringo massacre

 On 17 October, Horatio and 18 of his party died in Australia's deadliest massacre of colonists by Aboriginal people.
 Tom was away from the property at the time, having been sent with two stockmen to collect supplies the party left en route.
 He returned several days later to a scene of devastation.
 Despairing and vengeful, Wills first wrote to Harrison in Melbourne, listing for him the victims and requesting that he send replacements: "men that will shoot every black they see".
-Over the following weeks, police, native police and vigilante groups from neighbouring stations drove the Gayiri to near-extinction; an estimated 370 were killed.
-Due to a dearth of evidence, it has been said that Wills took no part in the counter-massacres.
-The question of his participation was raised in 2021 after a report that an anonymous Chicago Tribune article, dating from 1895, quotes him as saying that, during a raid on an Aboriginal camp, he and other avengers "killed all in sight".
+Over the following weeks, police, native police and vigilante groups from neighbouring stations committed a series of counter-massacres; estimates of the total number of Gayiri killed range from 109 to 370.

+While it is unknown whether Wills participated in these reprisals, the possibility was raised in 2021 after a report that an anonymous Chicago Tribune article, dating from 1895, quotes him as saying that, during a raid on an Aboriginal camp, he and other avengers "killed all in sight".
+Flanagan discredited most of the article as lurid fiction rooted in racism, but noted one passage suggesting insider knowledge, concluding it could not be dismissed outright.
+Also in 2021, it was disclosed that Wills family historian Terry Wills Cooke had written privately in 2005 of oral history within the family that suggested Wills joined the reprisals.
+Wills Cooke reversed this in 2021, stating that the oral history did not support any such involvement.